HomeLos AngelesMalibu

 Malibu Neighborhood Guide for Buyers

-Malibu's 27-mile stretch divides into four distinct buyer sub-markets ranging from the legendary beachfront strip to inland canyon and equestrian communities.
+Malibu's 27-mile stretch divides into several distinct buyer sub-markets ranging from the legendary beachfront strip to inland canyon and equestrian communities.

 Carbon Beach / Malibu Road (PCH Beachfront)